sourmash-bio/sourmash/doc/classifying-signatures.md

 ## To do taxonomy, or not to do taxonomy?

-By default, there is no taxonomic information provided in sourmash signatures or SBT databases of signatures.
+By default, there is no structured taxonomic information available in sourmash signatures or SBT databases of signatures.
 Generally what this means is that you will have to provide your own mapping from a match to some taxonomic hierarchy.
-This is generally appropriate when you are working with lots of genomes that have no taxonomic information.
+This is generally the case when you are working with lots of genomes that have no taxonomic information.

-The `lca` subcommands, however, work with LCA databases, which can only be built for genomes for which taxonomic information is present.
+The `lca` subcommands, however, work with LCA databases, which contain taxonomic information by construction.
 This is one of the main differences between the `sourmash lca` subcommands and the basic `sourmash search` functionality.
+So the `lca` subcommands will generally output structured taxonomic information, and these are what you should look to if you are interested in doing classification.

-We're still thinking about how to combine taxonomy and search, so feedback is welcome.
+It's important to note that taxonomy based on k-mers is very, very specific and if you get a match, it's pretty reliable.
+On the converse, however, k-mer identification is very brittle with respect to evolutionary divergence, so if you don't get a match it may only mean that the particular species isn't known.

 ## What commands should I use?